saufth/d55psg/README.md

 - The database connector
 - The utils for authentification
 - The email provider
-- The reusable UI components not related to any domain (ex.
-Button, Icons, List)
 - And more...

 The <ins>core</ins> layer provides the <ins>domain</ins> with the necessary tools for the application to work, for example, authenticating, querying the DB, or sending emails.
 But does not know how the consumer uses these tools.